 How a Lawyer Can Help

 Lastly, at the meeting with the lawyer you may want to know how much he or she charges to work on your injury case.
 Please know that the fee structure of many work injury lawyers is usually contingency based.
 This means they will only collect payment when your case has been settled.
 Your lawyer will collect a percentage of your settlement amount.

-The experienced Los Angeles work injury lawyers at Greenberg & Ruby have a long and successful track record of helping injured workers explore multiple options so they can secure maximum compensation for their injuries, damages and losses.
+The experienced Los Angeles work injury lawyers at Greenberg and Ruby Injury Attorneys have a long and successful track record of helping injured workers explore multiple options so they can secure maximum compensation for their injuries, damages and losses.
 Call us at (323) 782-0535 to schedule a no-cost, no-obligation consultation and case evaluation.